Message from Mayor Ron Nirenberg

 Building the city we deserve requires that we dream big and face our challenges head on.
 With 1.1 million new residents expected to be living in our city by 2040, both the opportunities and challenges facing our city will grow.
 Thanks to the SA Tomorrow Plan, a blueprint for our city’s future, city leaders are working to figure out how we can grow responsibly and sustainably.
 The plan also offers an opportunity for us to educate and engage our K-12 students.
 What ideas do they have to help us tackle our future challenges?

-The city we deserve is one that encourages our children to learn, work, play and live in San Antonio.
+The city we deserve is one that encourages our children to learn, work, play and live in San Antonio, free of wondering where their next meal will come from.
 This program is one more step toward building that city!
 I encourage you to join us.